DI207-15 Social Design

 Subject specific skills

 Accessing, evaluating, synthesising and applying knowledge for specific community design challenges.
-Participating in group discussions, design activities, reflections.
-Facilitating and leading group group discussions, design activities, reflections.
+Participating in group discussions, design activities and reflections.
+Facilitating and leading group discussions, design activities, reflections.
 Doing design studies (descriptive, analytical, creative).
 Communicating design studies in a range of formats, synchronously and asynchronously, to a wide range of audiences.
 Creating and using a personal portfolio of studies, notes and reflections.
 Understanding and applying appropriate and ethically considered methods when researching and co-designing with communities.
 Delivering a professional design pitch to a target audience.
 Developing rapid and refined prototypes to support design proposal and implementation.
 Curate and exhibit work for discourse and dissemination.

 Transferable skills